divyanthj/determinant/README.md

-# Angular Seed Project
+# Determinant of a matrix

-This is a self-contained project with the following stack
+User-friendly angular app to calculate determinant of a square matrix.
+This app contains the following items in stack.

 1. Angular
 2. Pug